 THE CASE OF SALOU

-Salou, which is one of the many highly specialized tourist resorts located on the Spanish Mediterranean coast, is a hundred kilometres south of Barcelona.
-Within its narrow boundaries of 1.481 ha, Salou hosts 7.4 million overnight stays per year and is home to 52 hotels.
+Salou, which is one of the many highly specialized tourist resorts located on the Spanish Mediterranean coast, lies 100 km south of Barcelona.
+Within its narrow boundaries of 1,481 ha, Salou hosts 7.4 million overnight stays per year and is home to 52 hotels.

 A ratio which ranks Salou amongst the tenth most visited municipalities in Spain .